whyliuxing/reverse-engineering-journal/README.md

   + (Linux) use dlopen function to load the dynamic shared object and use dlsym function to find the address of a specific function within the shared object

 ## *Anti-Debugging (11/17/16)*
-* For Linux Only: ptrace cannot be called in succession more than once for a process.
+* Ptrace (Linux): ptrace cannot be called in succession more than once for a process.
 All debuggers and program tracers use ptrace call to setup debugging for a process, but the process will terminate prematurely if the code itself also contains the call to ptrace
-* Self-Debugging (Window’s version of ptrace): main process spawns a child process that debugs the process that created it.
+* Self-Debugging (Windows): Windows' version of ptrace.
+Main process spawns a child process that debugs the process that created it.
 This prevents debugger from attaching to the same process.
 It can be bypassed by setting the EPROCESS->DebugPort (the EPROCESS structure is a struct returned by the kernel mode function PsGetProcessId) field to 0
 * Windows API provides several functions that can be used by a program to determine if it is being debugged (e.g. isDebuggerPresent)
 * Several flags within the PEB structure provide information about the presence of a debugger
   * Location of PEB can be referenced by the location fs:[30h].
 The second item on the PEB struct is BYTE BeingDebugged.
 The API function, isDebuggerPresent, checks this field to determine if a debugger is present or not
   * __Flags and ForceFlags__: within Reserved4 array in PEB, is ProcessHeap, which is set to location of process’s first heap allocated by loader.
 This first heap contains a header with fields that tell kernel whether the heap was created within a debugger.
 The fields are Flags and ForceFlags.
 If the Flags field does not have the HEAP_GROWABLE(0x2) flag set, then the process is being debugged.
 Also, if ForceFlags != 0, then the process is being debugged.
 The location of both Flags and ForceFlags in the heap depends on whether the machine is 32-bit or 64-bit and also the version of Window Operating System (e.g. Windows XP, Windows Vista)
   * __NTGlobalFlag__: Since processes run slightly differently when started by a debugger, they create memory heaps differently.
 The information that the system uses to determine how to create heap structures is stored in the NTGlobalFlag field in the PEB at offset 0x68 in x86 and 0xbc in x64.
 If value at this location is 0x70 (FLG_HEAP_ENABLE_TAIL_CHECK(0x10) | FLG_HEAP_ENABLE_FREE_CHECK(0x20) | FLG_HEAP_VALIDATE_PARAMETERS(0x40)), we know that we are running in debugger
 * __INT Scanning__: Search the .text section for the 0xCC byte.
 If it exists, that means that a software breakpoint has been set and the process is under a debugger
-* __Code Checksums__:  Instead of scanning for 0xCC, this check simply performs a cyclic redundancy check (CRC) or a MD5 checksum of the opcodes in the malware
+* __Code Checksums__:  Instead of scanning for 0xCC, this check simply performs a cyclic redundancy check (CRC) or a MD5 checksum of the opcodes.
+This not only catches software breakpoints, but also code patches
 * __Anti-Step-Over__: the rep or movs(b|w|d) instruction can be used to overwrite/remove software breakpoints that are set after it
-* __Hardware Breakpoints__: Get a handle to current thread using GetCurrentThread().
+* __Hardware Breakpoints (Windows)__: Get a handle to current thread using GetCurrentThread().
 Get registers of current thread using GetThreadContext().
-Check if registers DR0-DR3 is set, if it is then there are hardware breakpoints set
+Check if registers DR0-DR3 is set, if it is then there are hardware breakpoints set.
+On Linux, user code can't access hardware breakpoints so it's not possible to check for it
 * __Interrupts__: Manually adding/setting interrupts to the code to help detect present of a debugger
   + __False Breakpoints and SIGTRAP Handler__: a breakpoint is created by overwriting the first byte of instruction with an int3 opcode (0xcc).
 To setup a false breakpoint then we simply insert int3 into the code.
 This raises a SIGTRAP when int3 is executed.
 If our code has a signal handler for SIGTRAP, the handler will be executed before resuming to the instruction after int3.
 But if the code is under the debugger, the debugger will catch the SIGTRAP signal instead and might not pass the signal back to the program, resulting in the signal handler not being executed
   + __Two Byte Interrupt 3__: instead of 0xCC, it's 0xCD 0x03.
 Can also be used as false breakpoint
   + __Interrupt 0x2C__: raises a debug assertion exception.
 This exception is consumed by WinDbg
   + __Interrupt 0x2D__: issues an EXCEPTION_BREAKPOINT (0x80000003) exception if no debugger is attached.
-Also it might also led to a single-byte instruction being skipped depending on whether the debugger chooses the eip register value or the exception address as the address from which to resume
+Also it might also led to a single-byte instruction being skipped depending on whether the debugger chooses the EIP register value or the exception address as the address from which to resume
   + __Interrupt 0x41__: this interrupt cannot be executed succressfully in ring 3 because it has a DPL of zero.
 Executing this interrupt will result in an EXCEPTION_ACCESS_VIOLATION (0Xc0000005) exception.
 Some debugger will adjust its DPL to 3 so that the interrupt can be executed successfully in ring 3.
 This results in the exception handler to not be executed
   + __ICEBP (0xF1)__: generates a single step exception
   + __Trap Flag Check__: Trap Flag is part of the EFLAGS register.
 IF TF is 1, CPU will generate Single Step exception(int 0x01h) after executing an instruction.
 Trap Flag can be manually set to cause next instruction to raise an exception.
 If the process is running under a debugger, the debugger will not pass the exception to the program so the exception handler will never be ran